bebo925/ng-thermal-print/README.md

-# PrintLib
+# Angular Thermal Printer Library

 A library for connecting Angular apps with thermal printers.

 ## Drivers

 1. WEBUSB API (No drivers needed.
 Only works with Chrome and Opera with USB connection)

 2. WebPRNT (http)

 ## Print Language Drivers

 1. ESC/POS

 2. StarPRNT

 3. Star WebPRNT

 ## Installation

+Install library

 `npm install ng-thermal-print`

-Import the module into your app:
+Import into your application

     import { BrowserModule } from '@angular/platform-browser';
     import { NgModule } from '@angular/core';